What Is Holiness?

 Every time you forgive, every time you stay tender, every time you choose peace over power, holiness takes shape in you.

-It’s not a glow you achieve but a life you receive—and then release into the broken world all around you, just as Jesus did.
-Be ye holy, even as He is holy.
+It’s not a glow you achieve but a life you receive—and then release into the broken world, just as Jesus did.

 Stop Calling God’s Commands Impossible

-When you say (or behave as if) "Be holy" is an impossible ideal meant only to expose failure, you don’t honor grace—you hollow it out.
+When you say (or live as if) “Be holy” is an impossible ideal meant only to expose failure, you don’t honor grace—you hollow it out.

-"Perfect" and "holy" in Jesus’ mouth (Matt.
-5:48) is not a cosmic prank; it’s the call to fullness—single-hearted love that acts like the Father’s love.
-Scripture aims for real obedience now: “that you may not sin” (1 John 2:1), “walk by the Spirit” (Gal.
-5:16), “blameless in holiness” (1 Thess.
-5:23–24).
+“Perfect” and “holy” in Jesus’ mouth (Matthew 5:48[4]) is not a cosmic prank; it’s a call to fullness—single-hearted love that acts like the Father’s love.
+Scripture aims for real obedience now: “that you may not sin” (1 John 2:1[5]), “walk by the Spirit” (Galatians 5:16[6]).
 God never issues theatrical commands.
 He gives the very power He requires.

-Total inability names our deadness apart from regenerating grace.
-Amen.
-But the Spirit does not regenerate us into permanent paralysis.
-Justification is God’s work alone; sanctification is God’s power at work in us—and we actually work (Phil.
-2:12–13).
-Calling obedience “impossible” after Pentecost is not modesty; it is a quiet insult to the Spirit.
+The Spirit does not regenerate us into permanent paralysis.
+Justification is God’s work alone; sanctification is God’s power at work in us—and we actually work (Philippians 2:12–13[7]).
+Calling real obedience and true holiness “impossible” after Pentecost isn’t modesty; it’s a quiet insult to the Spirit.

 Be Whole